fork-my-spoons/github-activity.spoon/README.md

 ![screenshot](./screenshots/screenshot.png)

-Shows 10 latests events fot your github profile, similar to the event feed on github's landing page.
+Shows 10 latests events for your github profile, similar to the event feed on github's landing page.

 # Installation